iamjatinchauhan/resources-for-developers/README.md

 **[Developer-Tech](https://developer-tech.com/)**|Developer is a hub for the latest news, blogs, comment, strategy and advice from leading brands and experts across the apps industry.
 **[software engineering daily](https://softwareengineeringdaily.com/)**|daily updated new related to software **[TechCrunch](https://techcrunch.com/)**|TechCrunch is company specifically reports on the business related to tech, technology news, analysis of emerging trends in tech, and profiling of new tech businesses and products.
+**[MIT Technology Review](https://www.technologyreview.com/)**|Making technology a greater force for good.
 **[zerotomastery](https://zerotomastery.io/blog/)**|Professional Web And Technology related Blogs **[HackerNoon](https://hackernoon.com/)**|Independent Tech Media Site - Technologists, Software Developers, Bitcoiners, Blockchain Enthusiasts
 **[Tech MeMe](https://www.techmeme.com/)**|Techmeme is a technology news aggregator.
 The website has been described as "a one-page, aggregated, filtered, archiveable summary in near real-time of what is new and generating conversation
 **[Inc](https://www.inc.com/)**|Latest issue of Inc. Magazine and get advice, tools, and services that help your small business grow.
-**[Medium](https://medium.com/)**|Medium is an online publishing platform: Medium taps into the brains of the world’s most insightful writers, thinkers, and storytellers to bring you the smartest takes on topics that matter.
+**[Medium](https://medium.com/)**|Medium taps into the brains of the world’s most insightful writers, thinkers, and storytellers to bring you the smartest takes on topics that matter.
 So whatever your interest, you can always find fresh thinking and unique perspectives.
 **[Digital Trends](https://www.digitaltrends.com/)**|offers the latest coverage on all things tech with in-depth product reviews, videos, news, and the best deals happening now.